 - If you do not have an instant pot – it is best if you soak your beans the night before.
 You can also use the quick soak method that is listed below in the notes section.
 If you have an instant pot – you do not have to pre-soak your beans.

 - While your beans are cooking – saute the veggies.
-In a medium saucepan, pour about 1/2 cup of vegetable broth and heat over medium heat.
-Add chopped onions, carrots, red bell pepper, and garlic.
+In a saucepan, pour about 1/2 cup of vegetable broth OR 1 tablespoon olive oil and heat over medium heat.
+Add chopped onions, red bell pepper, and garlic.
 Once veggies are soft and fragrant, remove from heat and set aside.

-- Once beans are soft, add the sauteed veggies to the large pot along with the tomato powder and the one chopped tomato.
-Also, add the rest of the spices: salt, garlic and onion powder, black pepper and cayenne.
-Cook over low/medium heat for another 10 to 15 minutes allowing all of the flavors to come together.
-Add vinegar last.
+- Once beans are soft – (you tasted them and the actual bean is soft, not hard) then add the sautéed veggies to the large pot or instant pot as well as the chopped tomato, vinegar, and the rest of the spices: salt, garlic powder, onion powder, dried basil, dried cilantro, black pepper and cayenne.
+Continue to cook over low/medium heat (or if using instant pot, leave it on the “keep warm” setting while you add all these things) for another 10 to 15 minutes allowing all of the flavors to come together.

-- Depending on the consistency that you like – you can leave the beans on the stove top a little longer and the soup will thicken up.
+- Depending on the consistency that you like – you can keep the bean soup a little longer over medium heat and the soup will thicken up.
+If you feel that the soup is too thick for your liking, you can always add bits of water back in to thin it out.

-- Taste and adjust as needed.
-Serve as is or you can serve with a side of rice, a banana, or avocado slices! yummm.
+- Taste and adjust flavors as needed.
+Serve as is, or you can serve with a side of quinoa, wild rice, a banana, or avocado slices.. yummm.
 Enjoy 🙂

 - If you didn’t pre-soak your beans the night before and you do not have an instant pot, you can use the Quick Soaking Method – quick soak your beans by bringing beans and 6-8 cups of water to a rapid boil for 2 minutes.
 Remove from heat, cover with a lid, and allow to sit for about 2 hours.
 If you have an instant pot, you do not need to soak them.